 using anti-freeze it can be toxic so always

-use care and make sure your spray bottles are clearly marked.
+use care and make sure your spray bottles are clearly and permanantly marked.

 information can be found by visiting the

 Taxidermy Net Forums.
 Search the archives.
 Taxidermists use